 Companies are doing whatever they can to retain talent.
 While companies are already increasing their budgets for in-demand roles, there will likely be a trend towards improving benefits to win over the best talent.

 “Already, we’ve seen companies give out education funds for their employees.
-Global tech consultancy HCLTech, for instance, has provisioned an annual education fund of $9,000 for all non Singaporean/PR employee,” Stephanie explains.
+Global tech consultancy HCLTech, for instance, has provisioned an annual education fund of $9,000 for all non Singaporean/PR employee,” the expert explains.